Robert Spurdle: Channel Front

-On 25 July, Spurdle destroyed a Bf 109 and the following day, flying over Hastings, had a successful engagement with a Focke Wulf 190, one of a flight of four.
+On 25 July, Spurdle destroyed a Bf 109 and the following day, flying over Hastings, had a successful engagement with a Focke-Wulf Fw 190, one of a flight of four.
 The German pilot bailed out and was recovered by a British Air Sea Rescue launch.
 Spurdle visited the pilot, who had been hospitalised, and found that he was Horst Bennokruger, a flying ace of the Luftwaffe who had shot down a reported 17 British aircraft.
 Just two days later, Spurdle had an encounter with another Fw 190, claiming it as damaged.
 Early in August, a Bf 109 was damaged.
 Later in the month he was awarded the Distinguished Flying Cross (DFC).
 The published citation read:

 Shortly after his award of the DFC was announced, he took part in the Dieppe Raid.
 During the operation, No. 92 Squadron was tasked with targeting German vessels that could disrupt the landings being made by the Canadian forces.
 Spurdle flew four patrols during the day.
 By the end of the month, he was very fatigued and was shifted to No. 116 Squadron, which was involved in less strenuous work: radar and anti-aircraft cooperation duties.
 He was then loaned to the RNZAF, returning to New Zealand in December 1942.